chrkau/christiankaula.com/interfaces/2011-10-13-siri-from-future.md

 Quick, give me a job description for a regular, non-digital personal assistant!
 You say a personal assistant is somebody that does stuff for you?
 Stuff you don’t care for doing but has to be dealt with?
 Somebody that does stuff for you?
 Somebody you can tell to do stuff for you?

 I hope by now you can see where I’m going with this.
 The PDA was supposed to be you digital assistant that takes care of stuff for you.
 Which never really was the case.
 PDAs where more of a gimmicky calendar.
 They never really *did* stuff for you.
 But you can tell the new iPhone to send an SMS to your wife to let her know you'll be running late.

+Sure this isn’t really *super* exciting.
+Yet.
+This assitant’s abilities are still quite limited and still Apple put it out there.
+You know what that means right?
+Other people will copy, steal, improve.

 ## Enabling the disabled